darkpalacestudio/manuals/chameleon/manual/04_05_controls_chameleon.md

 (2kHz below the highest allowed frequency).
 </div>

-When disengaged, filters will stack at the limits of the allowed frequency range.
+When disengaged, filters will stack at the limits of the allowed frequency range, introducing a buildup of phase rotation around those frequencies.
 <span class="spacer"/>

 ### Q Skew